Updated on March 24, 2015

 Drawback: Benefits almost always less comprehensive than GIC plan coverage.

-- Check non-group conversion on Insurance Enrollment and Change Form (Form-1) before sending it to the GIC.
+- Check non-group conversion on Employment Status Change Form (Form-1A) before sending it to the GIC.

-- Instruct the employee to contact their health plan for a non-group conversion application, benefit changes, procedures and costs.
+- Instruct the employee to contact his/her health plan for a non-group conversion application, benefits, procedures and costs.

-The GIC will notify its life insurance carrier of the layoff; the carrier will send the employee a conversion package.
+The GIC will notify its life insurance carrier of the layoff; the carrier will send the employee a life insurance conversion package.
 Time limits apply.
-See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website (www.mass.gov/gic/life) for details.
+See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website for details.

 BENEFIT OPTIONS FOR Layoff: DEFERRED RETIREMENT

-Instruct the employee to contact their retirement board to confirm retirement eligibility.
-If the employee is vested but not yet eligible for, or chooses not to collect their monthly pension, we recommend that the employee elect Deferred Retirement coverage.
+Instruct the employee to contact his/her retirement board to confirm retirement eligibility.
+If the employee is vested but not yet eligible for, or chooses not to collect his/her monthly pension, we recommend that the employee elect Deferred Retirement coverage.
 Under this option, the employee must keep his/her money in the retirement system until he/she retires.
-If the employee will not receive health coverage elsewhere, he/she can elect to keep basic life and health coverage at the full cost premium until retirement.
+If the employee will not receive health coverage elsewhere, he/she can elect to keep Basic Life and Health coverage at the full cost premium until retirement.

-When the employee applies for their pension (at retirement) he/she should notify the GIC in order to pick up basic life and health coverage. .
+When the employee applies for his/her pension (at retirement) he/she should notify the GIC.

 Deferred Retiree Coverage: Advise the employee that he/she has two health and life options under Deferred Retirement.

-Procedure: Instruct the employee to check the Deferred Retiree block on the Insurance Enrollment and Change Form (Form-1), indicate his/her life selections and sign it before sending the form to the GIC.
+Procedure: Instruct the employee to check the Deferred Retiree block on the Employment Status Change Form (Form-1A), indicate his/her life selections and sign it before sending the form to the GIC.

-Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before sending it the GIC.
+Procedure: Instruct the employee to check the deferred retiree block on Employment Status Change Form (Form-1A), indicate his/her life and health selection and sign it before sending it to the GIC.

 For the other alternatives, see the benefits, drawbacks, and procedures under NOT ELIGIBLE FOR RETIREMENT.